martindurant/intake-datashare-blog/conda_forge.md

 Intake is a package for cataloging, finding and loading your data.
 It has been developed recently by Anaconda, Inc., and continues to gain new features.
-To read  general information about Intake and how to use it, please refer to the [documentation](https://intake.readthedocs.io/en/latest/)
+To read  general information about Intake and how to use it, please refer to the [documentation](https://intake.readthedocs.io/en/latest/).

 Until recently, Intake was only available for installation via Conda and the `intake` channel on `anaconda.org`.
 This reflected the rapid development and short release cycle of the project.
-[Conda-Forge](https://conda-forge.org/) is an effort to provide an automated path for releasing open-source project to the public, in the context of the Conda package manager ecosystem.
+[Conda-Forge](https://conda-forge.org/) is an effort to provide an automated path for releasing open-source projects to the public, in the context of the Conda package manager ecosystem.
 From now on, Intake is available on Conda-Forge, and the recommended installation command is:

 ```bash